Danial-Nasr/Clima-Tracker/README.md

 ## Visuals

+-The Output of these steps should be the success of the pipeline

-![The Output of these steps should be the success of the pipeline](images/image3.png)
+![The Output of these steps should be the success of the pipeline](images/image3.png) -The Weather app should be working on the two vagrant machines
-![The Weather app should be working on the two vagrant machines](images/image1.jpg)
+![The Weather app should be working on the two vagrant machines](images/image1.jpg) -Result
 ![Result](images/image2.jpg)
 ### Application Running on Virtual Machines
 - Screenshots of the application deployed on two Vagrant machines.